F5Networks/f5-aws-cloudformation/supported/cluster/2nic/across-az-ha/marketplace/README.md

 ## Quick Start for launching the template
-This Readme file describes launching from the AWS Marketplace (see also [non-marketplace readme](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/supported/cluster/2nic/across-az-ha/readme.md).
-There are four different BIG-IP VE instances you can choose from (5Gbps, 1Gbps, 200Mbps, or 25Mbps), each with a different page on the Marketplace..
+This Readme file describes launching from the AWS Marketplace (see also [non-marketplace readme](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/supported/cluster/2nic/across-az-ha/readme.md)).
+You can deploy this solution using one of four different throughput values (25Mbps, 200Mbps, 1000Mbps, 5000Mbps) on one of three different BIG-IP performance types (Good, Better, Best).
+Use the appropriate AWS Marketplace page for the template you want to launch.

-From the Marketplace for the instance you want to use:
+From the Marketplace for the image you want to use:
 - From the **For Region** list, select your Region.
 - From the **Delivery Methods** list, select **HA across AZs via CFT**
 - Click **Continue**